-The education sector in India came into the limelight during the first National Policy Education (NPE) in 1968 which made education compulsory for all children up to the age 14 and allocated 6% of national income towards education spending.
-This initiative laid a foundation of ‘radical structuring’ required in the Indian education system and also gave us the uniform pattern of 10+2+3 (secondary school + high school + undergraduate education) that is followed till date.
+In India, the education sector came into the limelight during the first National Policy Education (NPE) in 1968, which made education compulsory for all children up to the age of 14 and allocated 6% of national income towards education spending.
+This initiative laid a foundation of ‘radical structuring’ required in the Indian education system.
+Also, it gave us the uniform pattern of 10+2+3 (secondary school + high school + undergraduate education) that is followed to date.

-The second edition of NPE in 1986 emphasized on equal education opportunity for all citizens, opening of more academic institutions and setting up non-formal education network.
-Seven years later, the 1986 policy was modified through the Programme of Action (POA) to set up a few more reforms and pave way for a common entrance exam for admission in professional and technical courses.
+The second edition of NPE in 1986 emphasized equal education opportunity for all citizens, opening more academic institutions and setting up a non-formal education network.
+The 1986 policy was modified seven years later through the Programme of Action (POA) to set up a few more reforms and pave the way for a common entrance exam for admission in professional and technical courses.
 Then came the historic Right to Education Act (RTE) in 2009-10, under which all children in the age group 6-14 years had a fundamental right to free and compulsory education Univers Inform.

 Today, India has over 1.4 million schools with more than 227 million students enrolled and over 36,000 higher education institutes, making it one of the largest education systems in the world.

 India ranks 92 in education among 142 countries if we consider a report by Legatum Prosperity Index 2015.
-This report ranks 142 countries across 8 categories such as economy, governance, entrepreneurship & opportunity, social capital, education, health, safety & security and personal freedom.
-The average rank of India based on these 8 categories is 99, not something to be proud about.
+This report ranks 142 countries across 8 categories: economy, governance, entrepreneurship & opportunity, social capital, education, health, safety & security, and personal freedom.
+The average rank of India based on these 8 categories is 99, not something to be proud of.
 There is another factor that puts India in the backseat.
 According to Census 2011, India’s literacy rate is only 74%, putting it in the bottom 10 Asian countries with a literacy rate below 80%.

-A bureaucratic regulatory framework from government level to the management team of the academic institutions.
+A bureaucratic regulatory framework from the government level to the management team of the academic institutions.

-The demographic diversity acts as a barrier in implementing a holistic and universal education programme.
+The demographic diversity acts as a barrier in implementing a holistic and universal education program.

-There is no doubt that the government is taking radical steps to provide education to all and as per international quality.
+There is no doubt that the government is taking radical steps to provide education to all and international quality.
 The Draft NPE 2016 has already set the ball rolling to put India’s education sector on the global map.
-The new policy aims to bridge the gap between the growing population and quality education for all, and make India a hub of knowledge superpower.
-It is expected that this policy will bring the ‘most wanted’ reforms such as technology enabled education, skill education as a part of syllabus for more employability, training support for teachers, compulsory quality audits for educational institutions and reducing government intervention, among a few others.
+The new policy aims to bridge the gap between the growing population and quality education and make India a hub of knowledge superpower.
+It is expected that this policy will bring the ‘most wanted’ reforms such as technology-enabled education, skill education as a part of the syllabus for more employability, training support for teachers, compulsory quality audits for educational institutions, and reducing government intervention among a few others.

 The key features of the Draft NPE 2016 are